 This is the picture of God's love for us, that God would go through the unspeakable horror of being crucified for each of us.
-And in so doing enter into all of the brokeness of the world.
+And in so doing enter into all of the brokenness of the world.
 That as those nails broke into his flesh, Jesus was experiencing indescribable anguish for us.
 For you.

 This is the God Christians worship.
-A God not distant from human suffering, but more aquatinted with it then we are.
+A God not distant from human suffering, but more aquantinted with it then we are.
 A God that entered into our suffering, walks with us, and overcomes it all.
 Subsequently, the symbol that Christians around the world identify with is the cross- a Roman execution device.
 The cross, the death of Christ is a source of great power, hope, and our very salvation.
 Because we know that death is not the final word, that resurrection is the final word.
 But in order to have resurrection, we have to go through the cross.
-Today we remember the scandalous and counterintuitive act that redeems the world.
+Today we remember the scandalous and counter-intuitive act that redeems the world.

 Take some time to read through the passion narrative found in the gospels:

 -Mark 15:33 to 16:8

 -Luke 23:44 to 24:12